algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - Occasionally requires manual configuration for more complex packages
 - Requires complex build packaging matrix to support multiple platforms and architectures
 - Requires minor tweaks in algokit cli to account for the fact that features relying on `sys.executable` will point to algokit cli executable instead of python interpreter.
 This is a minor change and can be done in a backwards compatible way however still a con to consider.
+- Requires minor tweaks in algokit cli to introduce `multiprocessing.freeze_support()` to avoid issues with `vanity-address` task when executing via binary.

 #### PoC